Living in Italy

 - five years for those between 50 and 70 years of age

-- three years thereafter
+- two years thereafter

 As Italian licence regulations apply to anyone obtaining residence in Italy, for residents under 50 years of age who hold a driving licence from another EU/EEA country, their licence will expire 10 years after residency is obtained, regardless of the validity period of the EU/EEA licence they hold.
 For those between 50 and 70 years of age, their EU/EEA licence will expire 5 years after the first day residency is obtained.
 At this time, the foreign licence must be surrendered and exchanged for an Italian licence.